 Member of the General Chapters-Packaging and Distribution Expert Committee at USP, Co-Chair <660> Expert Panel

 Bettine Boltres is a frequent speaker at industry conferences and has chaired, moderated, organized and held numerous technical training events, conferences and workshops.
 A number of articles for several global magazines have also been penned by her, as well as the book “When Glass Meets Pharma”.
-She is actively working in the USP Expert Committee “Packaging and Distribution” as well as in the ISO committee TC76/WG4 on elastomeric parts.
+She is actively working in the USP Expert Committee “Packaging and Distribution”.
+In Addition, she is a member of the EDQM Working Party Glass.
 With her former work as Product Manager for SCHOTT Pharmaceutical Tubing and her current position as Technical Account Manager at West Pharmaceutical Systems she covers the broad spectrum of both glass and elastomeric parts of primary packaging materials.
 By profession she is a chemist with a PhD in biochemistry.

 Dr Michael Eakins